|

 For an absolutely fabulous lunch, make a reservation at Chef’s Warehouse, a fine dining tapas restaurant with an outpost at Beau Constantia.
 This is a seasonally changing small plates tasting menu (but you will certainly not leave hungry!), but done in a very relaxed, non-stuffy fashion – very Cape Town.

 As you move out of Constantia, things get slightly more casual, and IMHO more family-friendly, but no less delightful.
-Constantia Uitsig is on this list because of its proximity to Steenberg along Spaanschamat River Road, but you could also tack it onto a tour of the old guard, where it belongs from a historical perspective.
+You could also do Constantia Uitsig with these two, because of its proximity to Steenberg.

 Steenberg